Dutch B1- The Main Points

 Language level B1 is mandatory for those who are required to integrate.
 Read here the main points of Dutch at language level B1.
 The B1 exam requires 4400 words and the building of long sentences with the correct word order.
 Continue reading for more information.

 However, expats who want to apply for naturalization are a special group with different rules.
-Please check in Integration Exam 2024 for expats
+Please check in Integration Exam requirements for expats

-Author: Margreet Kwakernaak, director of Suitcase talen.
-The Third Edition of Dutch for Dummies was released in June 2023.
+Author: Margreet Kwakernaak, director of Suitcase talen, and author of Dutch for Dummies

 Dutch at language level B1 – 4400 words